okravi/okravi/README.md

     📫 Random Bits:

-    ⚡️ I'm currently working as a manager of sales in IT niche ⚡️ I use daily:
+    ⚡️ I'm currently working as a manager of sales in IT niche ⚡️ I happen to have lived in Philly, PA circa 20 years back ⚡️ One can find live shrimp in my house
-    ⚡️ Designed:
+    ⚡️ I'm pro open-market
-    ⚡️ Learning all about Open Source
     ⚡️ Ping me about design, branding, laravel, development, design thinking ⚡️ Reach me:
     ⚡️ Fun fact: